Skip to content

 CPU Speed

 The CPU is the central processing unit that performed all the actions.
-That also means that a multiple-core CPU will work much faster than a single-core CPU. to have an ArcGIS laptop, it is essential to have a quad-core processor with hyper-threading
+That also means that a multiple-core CPU will work much faster than a single-core CPU.
+To have an ArcGIS laptop, it is essential to have a quad-core processor with hyper-threading support.

 Processor